PSYC 3005. Psychiatry Clerkship. 6 Credit Hours.

 PSYC 4001.
 Clinical Psychiatry.
 4 Credit Hours.

 The fourth-year medical student inpatient rotation is designed as a bridge between the role of third-year clerk and the very active, responsible role of the intern.
 The fourth-year medical student will act as the primary psychiatrist under the supervision of a full-time attending.
 The student will be an integral member of the team, and will participate in all team activities.
 All activities for this experience will be on an inpatient psychiatric service at the University Hospital, Veterans' Administration Hospital, in San Antonio.
 These are busy units with brief lengths of stay.
 The student will have the opportunity to gain considerable experience with crisis management of serious mental illness as well as an understanding of acute exacerbations of chronic mental illness.

 PSYC 4015.
 Geriatric Psychiatry UT/VA.
 4 Credit Hours.

 PSYC 4020.
 Consultation-Liaison.
 4 Credit Hours.

 The course includes participation in the evaluation and management of medical and surgical inpatients with psychiatric conditions at the University Hospital or the VA.
 Students commonly treat patients diagnosed with delirium, depression following severe suicide attempts, illness anxiety disorder, and abuse.
 Student learn the interface between medicine and psychiatry and how to assess decisional capacity.

 PSYC 4023.
 Child & Adolescent Psychiatry.
 4 Credit Hours.

-To gain clinical experience in both inpatient and outpatient child/adolescent psychiatry, the student will attend the Clarity Child Guidance Center outpatient psychiatry clinics.
-Inpatient experience will be at the Clarity Child Guidance Hospital.
-The student may also rotate one half-day a week at selected sites including the Bexar County Juvenile Detention Center, the Cyndi Taylor Krier Secure Juvenile residential treatment center, the Roy Maas Youth Alternatives outpatient clinic, and attend seminars with the child and adolescent psychiatry residents.
-Experiences may be adjusted to fit students' individual interests.
+To gain clinical experience in outpatient child/adolescent psychiatry, students will attend the Clarity Child Guidance Center outpatient psychiatry clinics.
+Students will also be assigned to various selected sites including the Bexar County Juvenile Detention Center, the Cyndi Taylor Krier Secure Juvenile residential treatment center, the Roy Maas Youth Alternatives outpatient clinic, Trauma Clinic and Child Consultation/Liason service.
+During the rotation, students will attend seminars and journal club with the child and adolescent psychiatry residents.

 PSYC 4024.
 Telepsychiatry.
 4 Credit Hours.